Opava: Sport

-The city's football club SFC Opava currently plays in the Czech National Football League, the second tier of the Czech football league system.
+The city's football club SFC Opava plays in the Czech National Football League, the second tier of the Czech football league system.

 Sights

-One of the two main landmarks of Opava is the city hall on the Horní Square and its white tower, known as Hláska.
+One of the two main landmarks of Opava is the city hall on the square Horní náměstí and its white tower, known as Hláska.
 A one-storey city hall and the tower were built in 1614–1618.
 However, the less representative town hall building around the tower was demolished in 1902 and replaced with a new one in the Neo-Renaissance style.

 The second main landmark is the Co-Cathedral of the Assumption of the Virgin Mary.
 It is the largest building in the Czech Republic built in the so-called Silesian Brick Gothic style.
 A solid prismatic tower was built in the late 13th century and a higher south tower was built in the early 14th century, both towers were originally intended as part of a city hall.
 The church building between the towers dates from the mid-14th century.
 In 1996, the church became the second Episcopal church of the Ostrava-Opava diocese, and therefore a co-cathedral.
 With 102 m, the southern church tower is the highest tower in Silesia.

-There are three monuments, protected as national cultural monuments of the Czech Republic.
+There are three monuments, protected as national cultural monuments.
 Besides the co-cathedral, there is the Chapel of the Holy Cross, which dates from 1394, and the Petr Bezruč City House of Culture; a Neo-Renaissance house, built in 1908–1910 according to the design by Leopold Bauer.

 The Silesian Museum, founded in 1814, is the oldest public museum in the Czech Republic.
 It has about 2,400,000 exhibition items and is the third largest museum in the country.